 Stamping a Piece of Paper

-The traditional way that visitors to Israel have got around the Israeli passport stamp “problem” has been by asking the border officials to stamp a piece of paper, or entry card.
-In fact, since early 2013, at Ben Gurion Airport, passport stamping has almost totally stopped, and been replaced by the issuing of an entry card.
-This solves the problem for most visitors… in theory.
+The traditional way that visitors to Israel have got around the Israeli passport stamp “problem” has been by asking the border officials to stamp a piece of paper or entry card.
+In fact, since early 2013, at Ben Gurion Airport, passport stamping has almost totally stopped and been replaced by the issuing of an entry card.
+This solves the problem for most visitors…

 Do Arab stamps cause a problem entering Israel?